rspamd/rspamd.com/doc/modules/dmarc.md

 From Rspamd 3.0 you should use `rspamadm dmarc_report` tool called manually (e.g. via cron or systemd timers) to send reports, this should be done either daily or hourly depending on traffic.
 You also need a working MTA running on a specific host that allows email to be sent with no authentication/ssl (preferrably local MTA).

+While migrating from the previous versions, please ensure that you don't have something like `reporting = true;` in `rspamadm configdump dmarc`.
+It was intentionally converted to the new options schema to avoid misconfiguration.
+The line `reporting = true;` **must** be removed from the `local.d/dmarc.conf` if it is there.

 DMARC reporting information is stored in Redis- see [here]({{ site.baseurl }}/doc/configuration/redis.html) for information about configuring Redis.

 Here are the configuration parameters for Dmarc reporting with the corresponding comments: